 Playlist Tips & F.A.Q's

-Music and the way it is presented is obviously very important in creating a successful party, so having a well prepared playlist can make a big difference in making it a memorable event.
+Music and the way it's presented is obviously very important in creating a successful party, so having a well-prepared playlist can make a big difference in making it a memorable event.

 To give you the best service possible we need to arrive at your venue fully briefed on what will make your party perfect for you and we will work with you to build a playlist unique to your event.

-Not to worry, after decades of experience we know what works and just as importantly when to play it so between us we should be able to get it spot-on, having said that how much input we have is entirely up to you, some of the most successful events we have ever played have been when we are told to “just do whatever you think will work” and it usually does, on the other hand some of the least successful events have been when we are given a long playlist and told “Do not deviate from the list” which can be really frustrating when we know things could have gone so much better if we had a free hand.
+Not to worry, after decades of experience we know what works and just as importantly when to play it so between us we should be able to get it spot-on, having said that how much input we have is entirely up to you, some of the most successful events we have ever played have been when we are told to “just do whatever you think will work” and it usually does, on the other hand some of the least successful events have been when we are given a long playlist and told “Do not deviate from the list” which can be really frustrating when we know things could have gone so much better if we had a free hand, a good analogy would be, if you were going to a top-class restaurant would you tell the chef how to cook your meal ? probably not you would trust their reputation and experience.

 Another thing to be aware of if your event is a wedding, this is the music request equivalent of a "Photo Bomb".